Bat and trap

 Bat and trap is an English bat-and-ball pub game.
-The game has its origins in the Old Beverlie pub in Canterbury, Kent and invented by Barrington Adams in 1922.
+The game has its origins from the early 14th century and existed in its modern form by 1825.
 It is still played in Kent, and occasionally in Brighton.

+There are several active leagues in Kent and local trophy competitions such as between The Handsome Sam and The Brickfield pubs.
+The Brickfield has Bat & Trap set up in their garden.

 By the late 20th century it was usually only played on Good Friday in Brighton, on the park called The Level, which has an adjacent pub called The Bat and Ball, whose sign depicts the game.
 Brighton & Hove City Council started a Bat and Trap club based at The Level in 2013, as part of the Activities Plan associated with a £2.2m Heritage Lottery Fund and Big Lottery Fund-funded restoration of the park.